Middle Covered Bridge

 In recent years, it has survived Hurricane Irene and a hit-and-run, a rare accolade thanks, in part, to its early craftsman design likely influenced by Swiss tradition.
 The modified multiple kingpost truss design complete with arches is not based on any US patent but remains one of the most stunning and effective designs in covered bridge history.

 Be cognizant as you stop roadside for photos of this bridge as bright as a candy apple, as traffic is slow but consistent.

 In 1877 at the time of its construction, the Lincoln Covered Bridge was an anomaly.
 The only known wooden example of a variation of the Pratt truss (patented thirty-three years earlier) – featuring flanking arch trusses made of six laminated layers– this design would pave the way for steel highway and railroad bridges of the future.
 Now a site listed on the National Register of Historic Places (circa 1973), this 136-foot bridge is well worth a visit.

-Turn off Route 4 to drive across this one-lane bridge built by R.W.
+Reopened to traffic after recent damage, you can once again turn off Route 4 to drive across this one-lane bridge built by R.W.
 Pinney and B.H.
 Pinney and hear the echoes of tire on wood.
-Once inside, you can linger to admire the unique construction that has served this structure well over hundreds of years before passing through to the dirt road on the opposite side.
+Once inside, linger to admire the unique construction that has served this structure well over hundreds of years before passing through to the dirt road on the opposite side.
 There, you’ll find clear views of this beautiful, historic structure and the babbling Ottauquechee River it spans.